-This mechanistic view of the mind aligns perfectly with the broader scientism movement that emerged from the centuries-long effort to emancipate science from philosophical and moral constraints.
-As discussed in chapter 1.2.\(^\), this drive for scientific autonomy created a paradigm where the interests of science itself were elevated to the status of "highest good".
-However, for science to truly claim this supreme position - to become a "guiding principle" for life itself - it required a fundamental belief that even the human mind could be fully understood and controlled through scientific means.
+This mechanistic view of the mind aligns perfectly with the broader scientism movement that emerged from the centurieslong effort to emancipate science from philosophical and moral constraints.
+As discussed in chapter 1.2.^, this drive for scientific autonomy created a paradigm where the interests of science itself were elevated to the status of "highest good".
+However, for science to truly claim this supreme position - to become a belief that even the human mind could be fully understood and controlled through scientific means.